-Interactive cockpits of aircraft and helicopter to connect with Microsoft Flight Simulator X, Prepar3D and X-Plane 10.
+Interactive cockpits of aircraft and helicopter to connect with Microsoft Flight Simulator, Prepar3D and X-Plane 10 with some limitations.

 The instruments are adjusted with a single finger and all movements are softened.
 It allows you to remove the simulator instrument panel so that the whole screen is used for the scenery.